kmille/freetar/README.md

 Try it out: https://freetar.androidloves.me

 ## Features
-- no ads, popups, just a simple design
+- no ads, popups, ai, blockchain.
+Just a simple design
 - search for tabs and view them
 - save your favorite chords as favs (everything is stored in session storage, no account needed)
 - dark mode
 - auto scroll
 - useful for printing chords

-## Future work
-- ~~show chords~~
-- improve UX on mobile devices
-- on smartphones: prevent lock screen
-- share chords (qr code)?
-- save favs encrypted server side?

 ## How to use it
+After successfull installation, there is an executable called "freetar" in the PATH.
+Execute it without parameters and it listens on 0.0.0.0:22000.

 **PyPi**
 Package: https://pypi.org/project/freetar/